 - 1. You receive a notice in writing.
-At least two days before our plan is going to stop covering your care, the agency or facility that is providing your care will give you a notice. - The written notice tells you the date when we will stop covering the care for you. - The written notice also tells what you can do if you want to ask our plan to change this decision about when to end your care, and keep covering it for a longer period of time.
+At least two days before our plan is going to stop covering your care, you will receive a notice. - The written notice tells you the date when we will stop covering the care for you. - The written notice also tells what you can do if you want to ask our plan to change this decision about when to end your care, and keep covering it for a longer period of time.

 In telling you what you can do, the written notice is telling how you can request a "fast-track appeal."
-Requesting a fast-track appeal is a formal, legal way to request a change to our coverage decision about when to stop your care. ((The "Step-by-Step: How to make a Level 1 Alternate Appeal" portion below tells how you can request a fast-track appeal.)
+Requesting a fast-track appeal is a formal, legal way to request a change to our coverage decision about when to stop your care.
+(The "Step-by-Step: How to make a Level 1 Alternate Appeal" portion below tells how you can request a fast-track appeal.)